 What You'll Need

-The followings assets are used within this tutorial:
+The followings assets are used in this water typography tutorial:

-Now, let's dig right in and start experimenting with some type!
+Now, let's dig right in and start experimenting with some type and cool underwater effects!

 1. How to Add Text and Texture to a Document